auth0/docs/articles/connections/passwordless/_using-lock-ios-email.md

 <%= include('./_using-lock-email', { platform: 'ios' }) %>

-This will call the `onAuthenticationBlock` where you'll typically store the `id_token`, `refresh_token` and user profile after which the user will be able to continue to the authenticated part of the application.
+This code will call `onAuthenticationBlock`, where the `id_token`, `refresh_token` and user profile are typically stored.
+Then the user will be allowed to continue to the authenticated part of the application.

 ![](/media/articles/connections/passwordless/passwordless-email-enter-code-ios.png)

-> A sample application is available in [the Lock.iOS-OSX repository on GitHub](https://github.com/auth0/Lock.iOS-OSX/blob/master/Lock/Lock/A0HomeViewController.m).
+**NOTE:** A sample application is available in [the Lock.iOS-OSX repository on GitHub](https://github.com/auth0/Lock.iOS-OSX/blob/master/Lock/Lock/A0HomeViewController.m).

 ### Using your own UI

-If you choose to build your own UI you'll need to start by asking your users for their email address and call the following method
+If you choose to build your own UI, your code will need to ask the user for their email address first.
+Then call the following method:

 <% if (language === "objc") { %>
 <%= include('./_email-send-code-objc') %>